free (Free Memory Command)

 Troubleshooting

-• If your debugged process crashes after a free call, check for use-after-free scenarios in your code.
+call. - If your debugged process crashes after a

-• If you suspect memory leaks, use memory analysis tools in conjunction with careful use of malloc and free to track allocations and deallocations.
+call, check for use-after-free scenarios in your code. - If you suspect memory leaks, use memory analysis tools in conjunction with careful use of

 Caution

-The free command, like its C/C++ counterpart, is a powerful tool but requires careful use.
+command, like its C/C++ counterpart, is a powerful tool but requires careful use.
 Improper use can lead to difficult-to-debug issues like heap corruption or use-after-free bugs.
 Always ensure you’re freeing the correct memory and not using it after freeing.